amyxlu/plaid/README.md

 python pipeline/run_pipeline.py experiment=generate_conditional ++sample.output_root_dir=$SAMPLE_OUTPUT_DIR ++sample.function_idx=166  ++sample.organism_idx=1030 ++sample.length=None ++sample.cond_scale=3.0
 ```

 `++sample.function_idx` and `++sample.organism_idx` are required.
 Similar to the unconditional case, `++sample.output_root_dir` has no default, and must be defined.
 The other default values are this time specified in `configs/sample_conditional.yaml`.
-When `++sample.length=None`, the length is automatically chosen based on the length of known Pfam domains with the function`++sample.function_idx`.
-This auto-length feature only works when conditioning on a function.

 The conditioning scale of 3.0 determines how strongly to condition - a scale of 0.0 would be equivalent to unconditional sampling.

 This will save outputs to `SAMPLE_OUTPUT_DIR/f166_o1030_l140_s3/`, where `f166` refers to the conditional function index, `o1030` refers to the conditional organism index, and `s3` refers to the classifier-free guidance conditioning. `l140` is the auto-selected length.
 This might be different for different runs.

 >[!TIP]
 >To find the mapping between your desired GO term and function index, see `src/plaid/constants.py`.

+##### Automatic length determination
+If the function is specified, we can automatically choose a length to be **the length of a randomly sampled sequence from Pfam with that function**.
+This can be activated by setting `++sample.length=None`.

 ### Quick Start: Notebook